Kalispera Thirasia.

 Thirasia seen from Imerovigli on Santorini.
 Oia to the right.

-GETTING AROUND IN THIRASIA
+GETTING AROUND ON THIRASIA

 Walking around, or take the bus, you can also take a taxi around the island, one of the "taxis" have glass cage a'la Pope car.
 The island is very hilly; the village of Manolas is located about 170 meters above sea level.

-VILLAGES IN THIRASIA
+VILLAGES ON THIRASIA

 Thirasia has two villages: Manolos and Potamos and two small communities: the harbor Riva and Agrilia.